Macquarie Group Ltd. Sells 18,978 Shares of PNM Resources, Inc. (NYSE:PNM)

-Macquarie Group Ltd. lessened its position in shares of PNM Resources, Inc. (NYSE:PNM – Get Rating) by 33.1% during the third quarter, according to its most recent filing with the Securities and Exchange Commission.
-The firm owned 38,392 shares of the utilities provider’s stock after selling 18,978 shares during the period.
-Macquarie Group Ltd.’s holdings in PNM Resources were worth $2,338,000 as of its most recent filing with the Securities and Exchange Commission.
+Macquarie Group Ltd. lessened its position in shares of PNM Resources, Inc. (NYSE:PNM – Get Rating) by 33.1% in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 38,392 shares of the utilities provider’s stock after selling 18,978 shares during the period.
+Macquarie Group Ltd.’s holdings in PNM Resources were worth $2,338,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors have also bought and sold shares of the company.
-Segall Bryant & Hamill LLC increased its holdings in shares of PNM Resources by 3.4% in the 3rd quarter.
-Segall Bryant & Hamill LLC now owns 634,019 shares of the utilities provider’s stock worth $28,995,000 after buying an additional 20,691 shares during the last quarter.
-Royal Bank of Canada increased its holdings in shares of PNM Resources by 37.2% in the 3rd quarter.
-Royal Bank of Canada now owns 7,641 shares of the utilities provider’s stock worth $350,000 after buying an additional 2,072 shares during the last quarter.
-Guggenheim Capital LLC increased its holdings in shares of PNM Resources by 91.1% in the 3rd quarter.
-Guggenheim Capital LLC now owns 26,893 shares of the utilities provider’s stock worth $1,230,000 after buying an additional 12,822 shares during the last quarter.
-Renaissance Technologies LLC increased its holdings in shares of PNM Resources by 16.7% in the 3rd quarter.
-Renaissance Technologies LLC now owns 859,456 shares of the utilities provider’s stock worth $39,303,000 after buying an additional 122,900 shares during the last quarter.
-Finally, Verition Fund Management LLC increased its holdings in shares of PNM Resources by 207.4% in the 3rd quarter.
-Verition Fund Management LLC now owns 116,110 shares of the utilities provider’s stock worth $5,309,000 after buying an additional 78,343 shares during the last quarter.
+A number of other large investors have also recently added to or reduced their stakes in PNM.
+Nomura Asset Management Co.
+Ltd. boosted its stake in shares of PNM Resources by 34.9% during the 3rd quarter.
+Nomura Asset Management Co.
+Ltd. now owns 850 shares of the utilities provider’s stock worth $39,000 after buying an additional 220 shares during the last quarter.
+Franklin Resources Inc. boosted its stake in shares of PNM Resources by 5,074.9% during the 2nd quarter.
+Franklin Resources Inc. now owns 1,014,439 shares of the utilities provider’s stock worth $48,470,000 after buying an additional 994,836 shares during the last quarter.
+Meeder Asset Management Inc. boosted its stake in shares of PNM Resources by 161.0% during the 2nd quarter.
+Meeder Asset Management Inc. now owns 3,946 shares of the utilities provider’s stock worth $189,000 after buying an additional 2,434 shares during the last quarter.
+AE Wealth Management LLC boosted its stake in shares of PNM Resources by 9.8% during the 3rd quarter.
+AE Wealth Management LLC now owns 12,794 shares of the utilities provider’s stock worth $585,000 after buying an additional 1,146 shares during the last quarter.
+Finally, MetLife Investment Management LLC boosted its stake in shares of PNM Resources by 1.1% during the 3rd quarter.
+MetLife Investment Management LLC now owns 98,811 shares of the utilities provider’s stock worth $4,519,000 after buying an additional 1,062 shares during the last quarter.
 Institutional investors own 89.88% of the company’s stock.

-A number of brokerages have recently commented on PNM.
-Wells Fargo & Company increased their price target on shares of PNM Resources to $48.00 in a report on Wednesday, December 14th.
-Mizuho lowered shares of PNM Resources from a “buy” rating to a “neutral” rating and reduced their target price for the company from $51.00 to $50.30 in a report on Monday, January 9th.
+PNM has been the subject of a number of recent research reports.
+Mizuho downgraded shares of PNM Resources from a “buy” rating to a “neutral” rating and reduced their price objective for the stock from $51.00 to $50.30 in a research note on Monday, January 9th.
+Wells Fargo & Company raised their target price on shares of PNM Resources to $48.00 in a research note on Wednesday, December 14th.

-PNM Resources (NYSE:PNM – Get Rating) last released its earnings results on Friday, February 24th.
-The utilities provider reported $0.15 EPS for the quarter, beating the consensus estimate of $0.14 by $0.01.
-The company had revenue of $575.82 million for the quarter, compared to analyst estimates of $244.99 million.
+PNM Resources (NYSE:PNM – Get Rating) last issued its earnings results on Friday, February 24th.
+The utilities provider reported $0.15 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.14 by $0.01.
 PNM Resources had a net margin of 7.55% and a return on equity of 10.46%.
-During the same quarter last year, the firm earned $0.21 EPS.
-Research analysts predict that PNM Resources, Inc. will post 2.66 earnings per share for the current year.
+The business had revenue of $575.82 million during the quarter, compared to the consensus estimate of $244.99 million.
+During the same period last year, the business posted $0.21 EPS.
+Sell-side analysts forecast that PNM Resources, Inc. will post 2.66 earnings per share for the current year.

 PNM Resources Dividend Announcement

-The company also recently declared a quarterly dividend, which will be paid on Friday, May 12th.
-Shareholders of record on Friday, April 28th will be given a dividend of $0.368 per share.
+The business also recently declared a quarterly dividend, which will be paid on Friday, May 12th.
+Shareholders of record on Friday, April 28th will be issued a $0.368 dividend.
 The ex-dividend date is Thursday, April 27th.
 This represents a $1.47 annualized dividend and a yield of 3.00%.
-PNM Resources’s payout ratio is currently 74.62%.
+PNM Resources’s dividend payout ratio is currently 74.62%.

 PNM Resources, Inc operates as an investor-owned holding company, which provides electricity and electric services in New Mexico and Texas.
 It operates through the following segments: Public Service Company of New Mexico (PNM), Texas-New Mexico Power Company (TNMP), and Corporate and Other.
 The PNM segment includes the retail electric utility operations of the company.